RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - Meta|Art hubs are managed by [RAArtTeam](https://retroachievements.org/user/RAArtTeam).
 - [Meta|DevComp](https://retroachievements.org/hub/13591) hubs are managed by [DevCompliance](https://retroachievements.org/user/DevCompliance).

-### Related Games
+### Similar Games

-- The list of related games should be limited to around 5 or 6 entries.
+- The list of similar games should be limited to around 5 or 6 entries.
-- If a Series hub is linked, there shouldn't be too many games from the same series added as related games, as it would be somewhat redundant.
+- If a Series hub is linked, there shouldn't be too many games from the same series added as similar games, as it would be somewhat redundant.
 A few can still be helpful if they're more directly related than others in the series, or if they're on the same system.
-- Related games can also include games with similar gameplay or other interesting connections, particularly if they're on the same system or in the same console generation, or if they share staff.
+- Similar games can also include games that share gameplay or other interesting connections, particularly if they're on the same system or in the same console generation, or if they share staff.
 - Different versions or ports of the same game are also commonly linked together, but don't link them all if there are too many ports of the game.

 ## Contributing Game Info

-Users may help submit game info, images, and hubs in the **Site Cleanup Forum**, one of the channels in our [Discord server](https://discord.gg/dq2E4hE).
+Users may help submit game info, images, and hubs in the **Cleanup Requests forum**, one of the channels in our [Discord server](https://discord.gg/dq2E4hE).

 ### Tagging Your Posts

 - When creating a post, you have the choice of choosing between a few tags to label your request.
 Each tag will indicate the type of request being made.
 	- Game Info - For editing game titles, developers, publishers, genres, and release dates.
-Refer to the [Game Info](/guidelines/content/game-info-and-hub-guidelines#game-info) section above.
+Refer to the [Game Info](#game-info) section above.
 	- Game Images - For editing icons, box art, and screenshots.
-Refer to the [Game Images](/guidelines/content/game-info-and-hub-guidelines#game-images) section.
+Refer to the [Game Images](#game-images) section.
-	- Hub Updates - For editing hubs and related games.
-Refer to the [Hubs and Related Games](/guidelines/content/game-info-and-hub-guidelines#hubs-and-related-games) section.
+	- Hub Updates - For editing hubs and similar games.
+Refer to the [Hubs and Similar Games](#hubs-and-similar-games) section.
 	- Achievement Type - For submitting progression plans for games that lack it, allowing the game to grant beaten awards.
-Refer to the [Achievement Type](/guidelines/content/game-info-and-hub-guidelines#achievement-type) section below.
+Refer to the [Achievement Type](#achievement-type) section below.
 	- Challenge League - For submissions related to the Challenge League event.
-Refer to the [Challenge League](/guidelines/content/game-info-and-hub-guidelines#challenge-league) section below.
+Refer to the [Challenge League](#challenge-league) section below.
 - Meta tags:
 	- Open - Indicates that the post is still ongoing and that the request hasn’t been fulfilled yet.
 	- Complete - Indicates that the post has been approved and that the changes have been made to the site.